 WANTED: Suspect accused of robbing victim before Jan. shooting at Taco Bell near LSU

-BATON ROUGE - Authorities are attempting to identify a suspect accused of robbing an individual before a shooting at a Taco Bell near LSU last month.
+BATON ROUGE - Authorities are attempting to identify a suspect accused of robbing an individual who was involved in a shooting after a fight broke out at a Taco Bell near LSU last month.

-The incident happened at the location on Burbank Drive on Jan.21.
-Investigators believe while the victim was involved in a fight inside, the suspect exited the business and burglarized the victim's vehicle.
+The incident happened at the location on Burbank Drive on Jan.
+21. Investigators believe while the victim was involved in a fight inside, the suspect exited the business and burglarized the victim's vehicle.

 Police say the suspect then fled the area in a dark-colored compact vehicle.

-At some point, the victim left the business, then returned moments later to get his property that was lost during the fight.
+At some point, the victim left the business, but returned moments later to get his property that was lost during the fight.

 The incident took place prior to a shooting that sent one person to the hospital.